oat-sa/lib-lti1p3-core/doc/tutorials/message/resource-link-launch.md

 echo $launchRequest->toHtmlRedirectForm(); // HTML hidden form, with possibility of auto redirection
 ```

-All you need to do now, it to present this launch request to the users, to launch them to the tool.
+All you need to do now is to present this launch request to the users, to launch them to the tool.

 ## Tool side